Q: Are Steadicam Arms & Vests sold separately?

 Q: I’ve been looking into getting a Smoothee to take some great iPhone video, one of my buddies has been using them and making some fantastic videos, now I see that you’re advertising a new handheld Steadicam for the iPhone called the Volt, what’s the difference?

-A: The Steadicam Smoothee is a non-electronic handheld stabilizer for iPhones, Android phones and GOPRO cameras (a GOPRO accessory mount is in the works).
+A: The Steadicam Smoothee is a non-electronic handheld stabilizer for iPhones, Android phones and GOPRO cameras.
+Note, the Smoothee is now discontinued, but can still be found with some online retailers.
 At first glance you might think that the NEW Steadicam Volt has pretty much the same features as the Smoothee, the big standout feature is an electronically balanced gimbal, which makes it Steadicam’s first gyro stabilizer.
 You can use it as a smartphone stabilizer or a GOPRO stabilizer, either way, you’ll get awesome video stabilization.
 The Volt also folds to a compact size making it easier to transport.

-A great feature of the Steadicam Volt that sets it apart from other electronic gimbal stabilizers is that even if the long lasting lithium ion batteries run out and you lose the gyroscopic stability, the Volt is still balanced on the 3 axis gimbal and you can continue shooting stable video on the go, like with a traditional Steadicam.
+A great feature of the Steadicam Volt that sets it apart from other electronic gimbal stabilizers is that even if the long lasting lithium ion batteries run out and you lose the gyroscopic stability, the Volt is still balanced on the 3 axis gimbal and you can continue shooting stable video on the go, like with a traditional Steadicam, (like the Smoothee).
 It’s the only handheld gyroscopic smartphone stabilizer to offer this.

-Q: Do the Smoothee and the Volt come with carrying cases?
+Q: Do the Volt and the Smoothee come with carrying cases?

 Q: Why are there so many Steadicam models and how do I decide which one to buy?

 A: Steadicam offers a full range of products from the high-end big rigs like the M-1, the first Modular Steadicam that is used mostly for larger camera packages in both film and broadcast to the Aero models.
 The Steadicam line of handheld 3-axis gimbal stabilizers use the same award-winning technology as the big rigs.
-These lightweight handheld stabilizers are designed for a variety of Smartphones, GOPRO cameras and even as a DSLR stabilizer.
-We also make the Steadimate, which is an adapter that can be added to a Ronin or Movi motorized gimbal to connect it to one of our Arm & Vests allowing for increased stable handheld video footage.
+These lightweight handheld stabilizers are designed to stabilize a variety of Smartphones, GOPRO cameras and even as a DSLR stabilizer.
+We also make the Steadimate, which is an adapter that can be attached to a Ronin or Movi motorized gimbal connecting it to a Steadicam Arm & Vest system, allowing the operator to stop camera shake and continue shooting with increased stable handheld video footage over extended periods of time.

 Q: I am not sure what Steadicam to buy for my DSLR camera and lenses.